 Gunfight breaks out in south Kashmir's Awantipora

-Srinagar May 27: A gunfight broke out between security forces and terrorists in Aganhanzipora area of Awantipora in south Kashmir's Pulwama district on Thursday, police said.
+Srinagar May 30: A gunfight broke out between militants and security forces in Rajpora Awantipora area of south Kashmir's Pulwama district on Monday.

-"Encounter has started at Aganhanzipora area of #Awantipora.
+"Encounter has started at Rajpora area of #Awantipora.
 Police and security forces are on the job.
 Further details shall follow, " a police spokesman said.

-The encounter is believed to have broken out after security forces cordoned the area following a tip off.
+The encounter is believed to have broken out after security forces cordoned the area following a tip off about the presence of militants.

-Police said that the two LeT terrorists who killed TV artist Amreeen Bhat in Chadoora area of Budgam on Wednesday have been trapped in the encounter.